PLYMOUTH MORRIS

 Picture

 Our Nominated Charity for 2021 and 2022 was St Luke's Hospice, Plymouth.
-We will be presenting them with a cheque in the near future.
+We presented them with a cheque for £500 on Wednesday 8th March 2023.
+More photos of the presentation can be found here.

 Picture